plotdb/block/README.md

       script(type="@plotdb/block"): :lsc
         { init: -> console.log \loaded. }

+script can be either an object described as below, or a function returning that object .

 Similar to NPM module, blocks are defined with a `name` and a `version`, where: